With a CollegeXpress profile, you can:

 Columbia University houses the most filmed lecture hall in America: Havemeyer 309 is featured in movies like Spiderman, Kinsey, Ghostbusters, and Mona Lisa Smile.

-The modern concept of trivia was created in the 1960s by 2 Columbia University students, who hosted the first intercollegiate quiz bowls, which they called "trivia contests."
+The modern concept of trivia was created in the 1960s by two Columbia University students, who hosted the first intercollegiate quiz bowls, which they called "trivia contests."

-Columbia University's Baker Field was the site of the nation's first televised sports event, a baseball game between Columbia and Princeton universities, broadcast by NBC in 1939, and is also Manhattan's only football stadium.
+Columbia University's Baker Field was the site of the nation's first televised sports event, a baseball game between Columbia and Princeton, broadcast by NBC in 1939, and is also Manhattan's only football stadium.

 Until 1985, Columbia University owned the land that Rockefeller Center, a famous New York City landmark, was built on.